ethanszeto/pathfinding/README.md

 # pathfinding
-Website visualization of the A* pathfinding heuristic method based on Dijkstra's algorithm.
+Website visualization of the Dijkstra's pathfinding algorithm.